Voting is for Everybody

 Voting is the way you can tell politicians your opinion.
 Your opinion matters and your vote can help to shape your community, state and nation.

 Voting helps to decide things like:

-- How many busses are available to ride;
+- How many buses are available to ride;

-- How many libraries are available and how often they get to be open;
+- How many libraries there are and when they're open;

 - How clean the air and water will be;

-- What kind of benefits are available to people who need them (public assistance, food stamps, health care, social security, etc.);
+- What kinds of benefits are available (public assistance, food stamps, health care, Social Security, etc.);

 - Who has the right to work and how employees should be treated.